 Nesjavellir geothermal plant is in South Iceland’s Hengill area and sits on an active volcanic ridge.
 Therefore, the whole area a geothermal hot spot.
 Nesjavellir power station sits 177 m (384 feet) above sea level, and it is the second largest geothermal power plant in Iceland.

-Plans for utilizing the Nesjavellir area for geothermal power and water heating began in 1947.
+Plans for utilising the Nesjavellir area for geothermal power and water heating began in 1947.
 In 1987, the construction of the plant began, and the cornerstone was laid in 1990.

 Today, the station produces approximately 20 mw of electrical power and delivers around 1.800 liters (476 gallons) of hot water per second.